 Today’s students will live and work side by side with artificial intelligence.
 But will they understand it?

-What kids know about AI often comes from movies like Wall-E and Big Hero 6, in which they see robots thinking, feeling and learning autonomously.
+What kids know about AI often comes from movies like Wall-E and The Mitchells vs. the Machines, in which they see robots thinking, feeling and learning autonomously.
 But while science fiction has made some astute predictions about technology, it has also bred many public misconceptions about what machines are capable of.

 Now that AI has arrived, students need to explore the realities of both its capabilities and its limitations if they want to use it effectively in the workplace — and they’ll need a firm grasp of how it works if they’re going to steer its development in the future.

 “The next frontier is artificial intelligence, which will completely change not only how we interact with and learn about technology, but also how we teach programming,” says MIT graduate research assistant Stefania Druga.

 “Providing kids with the tools and access to AI education will create a generation who are not simply passive consumers of this technology but, rather, active creators and shapers of its future.”

 Watch the video below to find out how AI can help your students solve some of the world's biggest problems.